hongzhonglu/vivarium/doc/getting_started.rst

 Each agent runs on its own thread.
-We do this because each agent can be as complex as an entire whole-cell model, so the entire simulation cannot be run on a single thread.
+We do this because each agent can be as complex as an entire whole-cell model, so the entire simulation cannot run on a single thread.
 Shepherd can manage these threads for you; importantly, you must use Shepherd if your simulation will require creating or deleting threads.
 Cell division, for example, involves stopping the mother cell's thread and starting two new threads, one for